Functional gastrointestinal disorder: Causes

-FGIDs share in common any of several physiological features including increased motor reactivity, enhanced visceral hypersensitivity, altered mucosal immune and inflammatory function (associated with bacterial dysbiosis), and altered central nervous system and enteric nervous system (CNS-ENS) regulation.
+FGIDs share in common any of several physiological features including increased reactivity of gastrointestinal movement, hypersensitivity, altered immune function, inflammatory function (associated with bacterial dysbiosis), and altered central nervous system and enteric nervous system (CNS-ENS) regulation.

 The pathophysiology of FGID has been best conceptualized using biopsychosocial model help to explain the relationships between an individual factors in their early life that in turn can influence their psychosocial factor and physiological functioning.
 This model also shows the complex interactions between these factors through the brain-gut axis.
 These factors affect how FGID manifest in terms of symptoms but also affect the clinical outcome.
 These factors are interconnected and the influences on these factors are bidirectional and mutually interactive.

 Early life factors

 Early life factors include genetic factors, psychophysiological and sociocultural factors, and environmental exposures.